infratute/mean-stack/README.md

 ## Prerequisites

 - In order to run this app, you need Node.js, which is javascript runtime installed on our machine.
-  So download and install the latest Node.js available from this [link](https://nodejs.org/en/).
+Follow the instructions given by your instructor for installing the node.js during your course delivery, for installing the node.js application on you rlocal machine.

-- we also need to have MongoDB installed on the machine.
-You can download and install MongoDB community edition free from this [link](https://www.mongodb.com/download-center/community).
+- we also need to have MongoDB.
+We can with choose to have mongodb-CE(Community Edition) installed on your local machine

 OR

-- if you dont want to install MongoDB on your machine then you can use cloud hosted MongoDB service from this [link](https://cloud.mongodb.com/user#/atlas/login).
-Ypu have to create account and use free tier to host your data.
+- Choose to use the MongoDB free tier service.
+Follow the instructions from your course.

 ## Getting Started

-Clone or Download the zip file of this repository.
+You may choose to either fork the entire project and test it or build the project from the scratch using the specific files only.

 ### Setup server